k0sproject/k0sctl/README.md

 * Currently only linux targets are supported
 * The user must either be root or have passwordless `sudo` access.
-* The host must fulfill k0s system requirements
+* The host must fulfill the k0s system requirements

 ###### `spec.hosts[*].role` &lt;string&gt; (required)